meena-rathi/shopping/README.md

 1)Click on the <https://8000-meena-rathi-shopping-t5i0p7g8wj.us2.codeanyapp.com/index.html>.
 2)click on the menu bar "home"
 3)And the redirected to the home pgae.
-4)It shows the banner and categories iamges and footer.
+4)It shows the banner and categories images and footer.
+ Browser : chrome
+ Actual result : it redirected to home pages.
+ Excepted result : It should be redirected to home page.
+ Status : Pass

 Test Case 2:
 1)Click on the <https://8000-meena-rathi-shopping-t5i0p7g8wj.us2.codeanyapp.com/index.html>.
 2)click on the menu bar "Galley"
 3)And the redirected to the Gallery page.
 4)It shows the categories of 8 images and footer.
+ Browser : chrome
+ Actual result : it shows the 8 images in gallery page.
+ Excepted result : It should be shows the 8 images in gallery page.
+ Status : pass

 Test Case 3:
 1)Click on the <https://8000-meena-rathi-shopping-t5i0p7g8wj.us2.codeanyapp.com/index.html>.